expectedparrot/edsl/docs/exceptions.rst

 ^^^^^^^^^^^

 Some exceptions may indicate that the response from the language model is not properly formatted JSON.
-This can be caused by a problem with the inference provider or the way that the question has been constructed.
+This can be caused by a problem with the inference provider or the way that the question has been constructed (e.g., the model is not capable of following the question prompts as written).
-A useful starting point for debugging these exceptions is to check the `Settings` class for the `Questions` model.
-See *Answer validation errors* above.
+A useful starting point for debugging these exceptions is to check the `Settings` class for the `Questions` model (see *Answer validation errors* above) and try variations in the question prompts and types (e.g., does `QuestionFreeText` produce an answer to the same question formatted as a different question type).

 Missing API key